cknoll/git-voting/README.md

 10. S1a, S1b, S2 have push access to the branches `confirmed-pVAT1a`, `confirmed-pVAT1b`, and `confirmed-pVAT2`, respectively
 12. The public key for each server is known to and trusted by all users.
 This can be ensured during voter registration.
 11. The servers for the infrastructure and the devices on which the users vote are not corrupted and are secured against unauthorized access.

+## Requirements

+These are aspects which should be provided by the system:

+1. Only entitled users are allowed to vote.
+1. No user shall vote more than once.
+1. The fact of whether a particular user voted can be public, the voting content shall be anonymous.
+1. Every user must be able to formally confirm that their particular vote is represented correctly.
+1. Only confirmed votes are counted.
+1. One single entity with malicious intents should not be able to commit unnoticed fraud.

 ## How it works (regular case)